unalilker/MongoDB.Relation/README.md

         public List<Student> Students { get; set; }
     }
 ```
-**Explanation of relation in Students:** Relation will use StudentIds in our class, and look for _id field at Students collection.
+**Explanation of relation at Students:** Relation will use StudentIds in our class, and look for _id field at Students collection.
 If matched records found, it will get matched records and set the value to our Students field.